assen-totin/cdn/README.md

 You may also use transparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.

+## Rules

+The decision whether to serve the request or not is taken based on the following rules:

+- If the authorisation body responds with an explicit status code, it is used verbatim.
+- If the authorisation body response was not empty, but it did not contain an explicit status code:
+-- If the request yielded an authorisation value, the request is served.
-If no authorisation token is found, it is the values of of the `cdn_status_download` parameter (for downloads) and `cdn_status_upload` parameter (for uploads) which determine whether the download or upload will be permitted.
-NB: The default value of `cdn_status_upload` is to permit upload while the default value of `cdn_status_download` is to deny download.
+-- If the request did yield an authorisation value, the request is served or rejected based on the value of the `cdn_status_download` configuration parameter.
+NB: The default value of `cdn_status_download` is to deny download.
+- If the authorisation body response was empty, request is always rejected.

 ## Authorisation by JWT